ChicoXYC/example/cuhk/README.md

 Social media website usually can be scraped by the method 1 and 2, but need some further steps like Website login model to support.
 The limitation about scraping social media is higher than above two.

 Example: [Weibo keywords searching - "核电站"](https://github.com/ChicoXYC/exercise/blob/master/weibo_scraper/%E6%A0%B8%E7%94%B5%E7%AB%990311-0312.csv), [Twitter keywords searching - "山竹台风"](https://nbviewer.jupyter.org/github/ChicoXYC/exercise/blob/master/twitter-selenium/twitter-try2.ipynb)

+There are also other methods like *Network Traces*, if needed.

 ## 2. Data analysis and visualization